Demo Link to heading

 ├── index.html # Main UI with game selection menu

-├── style.css # Styling for main menu and responsive layout
+├── style.css # Styling for main menu

 ├── GameEngine.js # Core engine class (abstract base)